Lauren Zhang

 Lauren Zhang (born in December 2001) is an American-born pianist who won the BBC's Young Musician Contest in May 2018.
 In 2010, Zhang moved with her parents to Birmingham, United Kingdom, where she studied music at the junior department of Royal Birmingham Conservatoire while attending King Edward VI High School for Girls.
 She began studying at Harvard University in 2020.
+Zhang is currently a medical student at Columbia University Vagelos College of Physicians and Surgeons.
+She graduated from Harvard College in 2024, where she concentrated in Chemistry and did a secondary in applied mathematics.